luapower/schema/schema.md

 schema after schema refactorings (renaming columns, etc).

-* the desire to check if the schema on the databases in production is up-to-date with the oon-paper schema, and generating schema migration commands (semi-)automatically.
+* the desire to check if the schema on the databases in production is up-to-date with the on-paper schema, and generating schema migration commands (semi-)automatically.
 The "semi" part is because I'm not sure there's an algorithm to reliably tell the difference between a column rename and a column delete & add and other things like that.